Interview with the Artist

 Interviewer: How did you become an artist?

-Artist: I started painting as soon as I could pick up a brush, but I don’t think I considered myself an artist until I dedicated myself completely to it.
+Artist: I started painting as soon as I could pick up a brush, so you could say I was born this way.

 Interviewer: How is your artistic process?

-Artist: Just as the historical artists relied on mirrors and magnifying glasses, I rely on my camera, iPad, and printer.
+Artist: Just as the historical artists relied on mirrors and magnifying glasses, I take advantage of the technology we have today.

 Interviewer: Subject matter and inspiration?